igor185/frequency-for-receptive-field/README.md

 # Frequency transformation for image recognition and inpainting
 This is repo from final project for course Linear Algebra.
-You can read final report [here](mid_report.pdf).
-For checking final score and plots you can use this [colab](https://colab.research.google.com/drive/1Z1VzWt5afsFELqomb8XyGTA8_LaUx7o5?usp=sharing)
+You can read final report [here](Report_final.pdf).
+For checking final score and plots you can use this [colab](https://colab.research.google.com/drive/1Z1VzWt5afsFELqomb8XyGTA8_LaUx7o5?usp=sharing).
+Final video presention is available [here](https://drive.google.com/file/d/1LVA4Btr7sXj7otOleIfm8ilDOfPgE-KS/view?usp=share_link)

 ### Installation
 ```bash